Harry Escott

 He scored Eran Creevy's action thriller Welcome to the Punch which was executive produced by Ridley Scott and had its cinematic release in 2013.
 This was the second time he had worked with Creevy, having scored the director's debut feature, Shifty, for which he received a BIFA nomination in 2008.

-Escott's recent television credits include BBC One drama series Roadkill, for which he received a BAFTA award and Steve McQueen (director)'s Uprising for which he won the Royal Television Society award in 2021.
+Escott's recent television credits include BBC One drama series Roadkill, for which he received a BAFTA award and Steve McQueen's Uprising for which he won the Royal Television Society award in 2021.

 He studied music at the Royal College of Music and Somerville College, Oxford.

 His choral work, "O Viridissima Virga", was written for the choir of St Bride's Church, London.